 · Sensory functions - Some cilia and flagella allow cells to sense changes in their surroundings which in turn allows the cells to respond appropriately.

-· Transporting material - Using cilia and flagella, some cells are able to not only trap, but also guide the transportation of given material.
+· Transporting material - Some cells are able to not only trap, but also guide the transportation of given material.
 This may serve to engulf such material into the cell or prevent unwanted material/particles/microorganisms from invading the cell or tissue.

 * The flagella of prokaryotes have a different structure compared to those of eukaryotic cells.